manuelroemer/site/content/blog/2-the-making-of-this-website/index.md

 One thing became clear very quickly:
 There are very many options out there for building your own website/blog.
 Too many, in fact.
-In a certain sense, it felt overwhelming.
+In a certain way, it felt overwhelming.
 From toolbox-like frameworks to plug-and-play solutions, from Astro to Wordpress, there are a lot options which all have their respective pros and cons which would have to be evaluated.
 In the end, I decided to short-circuit the process by choosing an application that was often recommended